PeterAndrewBriscoe/AnonPosters/README.md

 - Then we figured out routing and how to connect the two

 ## Biggest wins and challennges
--Big win of getting it to work
+- Big win of getting it to work
--Big challenge of getting it to work
+- Big challenge of getting it to work

 ## Bugs
 - Cannot access post again after server has restarted